zyzo/zyzo.github.io/_posts/2015-05-01-explore-php-pthreads-bugs.md

 - pthreads
 ---

 I'm developing a utility library called [meteor-ddp-php](https://github.com/zyzo/meteor-ddp-php), which makes heavy use of PHP [pthreads](https://github.com/krakjoe/pthreads).
-Once in a while, I encounters weird, unexplicable bugs that contradicts all my knowledge about computer & programming languages.
+Once in a while, I encounters weird, unexplainable bugs that contradicts all my knowledge about computer & programming languages.
 They just really get me on my nerves.
 I want to share with you that experience in this post.

 Suppose I have a class `B` extending `Thread` and a class `A` which initiates and starts `B`: